tim-sansone/tim-sansone/README.md

 - 🔭 I’m currently working on **Graduating from Bloom Institute of Technology**

-- 🌱 I’m currently learning **Applied Computer Science, Advanced Algorithms and Data Structures**
+- 🌱 I’m currently learning **Ruby on Rails** and I'm very excited about it!

 - 📫 How to reach me **tim.sansone@gmail.com**